Khye Bumsa

 His father migrated to the Chumbi Valley along with his family and established a kingdom.
 Khye Bumsa expanded it further by establishing an alliance with the Lepchas in present-day Sikkim.
 The Chogyal rulers of Sikkim are said to be the descendants of Khye Bumsa.

 Narratives

-In the Tibetan version of the narrative, Khye Bumsa's father, a crown prince of Minyak, had a divine vision one night instructing him to travel to Sikkim, where his descendents are destined to become rulers.
-Two further messages appear while the prince is on a pilgrimage in Central Tibet along with family.
+In the Tibetan version of the narrative, Khye Bumsa's father, a crown prince of Minyak, had a divine vision one night instructing him to travel to Sikkim, where his descendants are destined to become rulers.
+Two further messages appear while the prince is on a pilgrimage in Central Tibet along with his family.
 During the pilgrimage, the family visit the Sakya region where the ruler is constructing a temple but unable to raise the columns.
 Khye Bumsa erects the columns with his own strength.
 The name Gyad ’bum bsags (understood as meaning "the accumulation of 100,000 champions") is given to him in recognition of this feat.
 He also receives a bride from a noble family of the region.